“Suspicious activity” at Indigo Sky prompts evacuation

 The “all-clear” was issued at 8:30 a.m., allowing everyone to re-enter the building.

-“We always preach to our team; see something, say something, and that was what happened this morning, we did get it from a team member off the casino floor, and they reported it immediately, so they did exactly what they were told to do,” said Indigo Sky General Manager, Melanie Heskett.
+“We always preach to our team; see something, say something, and that was what happened this morning, we did get it from a team member off the casino floor, and they reported it immediately, so they did exactly what they were told to do,” said Heskett.

 The Ottawa County Sheriff’s Office, the Wyandotte Nation Police and the Eastern Shawnee Police Department all showed up to assist.